-- 1. Tap Tools And go to Actions. - 2.
+- 1. Tap Tools β and go to Actions. - 2.
 Tap Clear History to remove all expressions and results from the history.

-Note: If you clear the history by mistake, touch and hold , and then tap Undo to restore the history items.
+Note: If you clear the history by mistake, tap \leftarrow to restore the history items.

 Adding a Calculator Page